 "Our nation plunged into anguish at the news of the slaughter / of Marines at the Marine Headquarters on October 23, 1983. / ...
 Some 1,200 to / 1,400 U. S. Marines were brought in to : persuade Israel to pull / its troops out of West Beirut ..." unused Cora-Lee postcard showing those Marines landing from an amphibious vehicle, excellent condition. $2.00 lm(m)h

 See also Marines postal history.

 "Street Car System / Port-au-Prince Haiti // By Raymond U.S.M.C.-15. // B2-5" showing a 2-car train loaded with passengers; unused sepia-tone real photo post card, rounded corners, 3 small corner creases.
 The US Marine Corps in 1914, to quell civil unrest; they stayed until 1934.
-You are lucky to have a chance to own this postcard. $80.00 m(m)hs
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 m(m)hs